doiim/tikua/README.md

 ## Usage

-You can jump directly to our [Examples](https://github.com/doiim/tikua/tree/master/examples) folder and check how to implement Tikua on multiple platforms or check here the description of Tikua Class and its functions.
+You can jump directly to our [Examples](https://github.com/doiim/tikua/tree/master/examples) folder to see how to implement Tikua on multiple platforms.
+Additionally, you can find a detailed description of the Tikua Class and its functions.

 ### Tikua SDK